 Did you have any close calls, accidents or issues with people?

 Not really, everything went super well.
 Turning and looking for traffic with a heavy pack on my back felt a little sketchy at times, like the momentum of the extra weight from my bag felt like I was going to lose balance at first, but I just had to be mindful not to turn to look over my shoulder too quickly.

 What was the most challenging part of your skate?

 The first few miles were the toughest.
 I had to skate up Mount Josephine, which is over 3 miles uphill.
 It sucked.
-When my dad was dropping me off, he was like “Are you sure you don’t want me to just bring you to the top of the hill?”
+When my dad was dropping me off, he was like, “Are you sure you don’t want me just to bring you to the top of the hill?”
 It was tempting, but I passed on the offer.
-The reward was getting to bomb down 3 miles of downhill after making it to the top.
+The reward was getting to bomb down 3 miles downhill after making it to the top.

 Were there any moments when you thought you might not make it?

 No, I felt pretty confident the entire time.
-It wasn’t a race, I was on my own time.
-I was aiming to finish in 4 days, but if I needed an extra day to finish, I had the option.
+It wasn’t a race; I was on my own time.
+I was aiming to finish in 4 days, but I had the option if I needed an extra day to finish.